-A final study by Pietri et al. (2013a) involved, not verbal assessments of risk or reports of likelihood of pursuing a risky action, but actual risk behavior.
+A final study by Pietri et al. (2013a) involved not only verbal assessments of risk or reports of likelihood of pursuing a risky action but also actual risk behavior.
 Participants completed the Balloon Analogue Risk Task (BART) developed by Lejuez and colleagues (2002) as a behavioral measure of risk tendencies.
 On each trial of the BART, individuals can gain money by pumping a computer image of a balloon with air.
 The more individuals inflate the balloon, the more value the balloon accrues and the more money they can potentially gain.
 At any point during a trial, they can decide to stop pumping and collect their earnings.
 However, if they overinflate the balloon, causing it to burst, they earn nothing.
-Thus, people must weigh inflating the balloon more in the interest of a larger payoff against the possibility of popping the balloon and receiving nothing.
-As predicted, those with a more positive weighting bias engaged in riskier behaviors, delivering more pumps to the balloons (r = .30).
+Thus, people must weigh inflating the balloon and receiving nothing.
+As predicted, those with a more positive weighting bias engaged in riskier behaviors, delivering more pumps to the balloons (r=0.30).